Diamond Certified Experts: How to Restore Power to Your Home

 Due to the presence of water, safety codes require the electrical outlets in bathrooms and kitchens to be equipped with ground fault interrupters (GFIs), which protect against electric shock in the event of a “ground fault,” which is an inadvertent electrical path between a source of current and a grounded surface.
 When a GFI detects a disruption in the current, it immediately shuts off power to protect the user.
 This means doing anything from using a hair dryer in the bathroom to using a blender in the kitchen can trigger a ground fault and cause that outlet to lose power.

-Fortunately, as Brian Ramirez of BR Electric explains, you don’t need to call an electrician if this occurs.
+Fortunately, as Gerry Reyes of Aren Electric Co., Inc. explains, you don’t need to call an electrician if this occurs.
 In fact, all it takes to restore power to the outlet is the simple touch of a button—the GFI’s reset button, to be precise, which is located on the outlet itself.
 Once it’s reset, you’ll see the little green indicator light come back on, indicating that power has been restored.

 How to reset a circuit breaker